1. What is internal auditing?

-Audit Services follows three-year Audit Plan approved by the Audit and Risk Management Committee.
-The plan is developed based on risk assessment information obtained from the University's Enterprise Risk Management framework and also from consultations with senior management as well as our own assessment of risks.
+Audit Services follows a three-year Audit Plan approved by the Audit and Risk Management Committee.
+The plan is developed based on risk assessment information obtained from consultations with senior management, information from prior audits and through a rotation schedule, as well as our own assessment of risks.

 7. What is the difference between internal and external audit?

 An internal audit is conducted by University of Manitoba employees of Audit Services, or by a firm hired by them.
 Internal audit's mission is to provide independent, objective assurance and consulting services designed to add value and improve University operations.